Levi Celerio: Early life and education

 His mother encouraged him to be involved in music as a distraction from the squalid conditions of their neighborhood.
 Despite this, Celerio became a close acquaintance of gang leader Asiong Salonga.
 At his mother's encouragement, Celerio started playing the violin at age 11 taking lessons from a member of the Philippine Constabulary Band.
 Celerio later performed with the band as its member while simultaneously attending Torres High School.
 It was during his high school years that Celerio learned about his father.

 He also attended the Academy of Music Manila Conservatory of Music to study violin for two semesters.
 Then director Alexander Lippay recommended him for a scholarship at the Academy of Music in Manila.
-He received scholarship and became the youngest member of the Manila Symphony Orchestra.
+He received a scholarship and became the youngest member of the Manila Symphony Orchestra.

 Career

 Orchestral and poetry career

 Levi Celerio was a member of the Manila Symphony Orchestra but his stint with the musical troupe ended when he fell off a tree and broke his wrist.
 He temporarily worked as a comic illustrator and later decided to shift to songwriting.

 Prior to turning to songwriting, Celerio got involved in poetry and was a humorist in the orchestra of Premiere Productions.
 He held high regard to the poet, Jose Corazon de Jesus.
 However, his poems failed to gain positive reception and his works were regarded as "lacking in style".
 Later in his career, he had Filipino Palindromes and Take It From Levi, a collection of love poems he wrote published.